He aha ngā Wāhanga Aronui Kanorau - Koiora?

 Unfortunately, Tāmaki Makaurau has only 25 per cent of its indigenous ecosystems remaining.
 These remaining ecosystems are crucial to supporting native biodiversity and ensuring habitats remain connected for species to move around the region.
 Many of these ecosystems also perform important services, such as the provision of clean water and recreation values.

 BFAs on private land

 The restoring and enhancing of BFAs depends on various factors, including:

 - existing pressures and available resources.

 While council teams manage BFAs in parks, private landowners manage the other sites with technical advice, and potentially some funding, from the council.

-Landowners can also improve biodiversity values on their land by engaging with projects like North-West Wildlink.
-These projects, although outside the BFA network, are restoring the matrix of highly-threatened sites.
+Landowners can also improve biodiversity values on their land by engaging with conservation groups or projects in their area.

 Mapping Biodiversity Focus Areas

 The boundaries and extent of BFAs are based on: